abishek-p-24901317/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: Amruthavarshini Gopal
+Developed by: Abishek P
-RegisterNumber: 212223230013
+RegisterNumber: 212224240002
 */
 import pandas as pd
 import numpy as np